 How to Make a Reservation for Building a Lightsaber at Savi's Workshop

 If you want to build a lightsaber at Savi's Workshop, reservations are highly recommended, as walk-ins are limited each day.
 The good news is that the reservations system has gotten more flexible.
-You can now make a reservation up to 14 days in advance.
-Soon you will be able to book the experience up to 60 days in advance!
+You can now make a reservation up to 60 days in advance.
+We know this makes holiday and peak travelers hoppy to be able to plan in advance.
 There are additional same-day reservations released at 7:00 a.m.
 PST.
 You can make a reservation through the Disneyland app or at the Disneyland site.
 These reservations may fill up quickly, so definitely get a jump on it and be ready to reserve at 7:00 a.m.
 PST if you are hopping for a same-day reservation.
 You'll need to use a credit card to reserve.
 The no-show fee is $199.99, so keep your eye on the clock.
 Missing that reservation would be an expensive mistake!
 If you make an advance reservation, you may cancel at least one day in advance to avoid the no-show fee.

 The nice thing about getting a reservation is that you'll know before you even enter the park that you'll be able to build a lightsaber.
 What a relief!
-Plus, having a reservation for building a lightsaber at Savi's Workshop means you are guaranteed access to Star Wars: Galaxy's Edge (up to six people in the land and up to three people in Savi's), even if it hits capacity, up to one hour before your reservation at the Fantasyland entrance to the land.
-You do not have to worry about joining a boarding group.
 Just be sure to check in at Savi's Workshop no earlier than 15 minutes before your reservation.
 Same-day cancellations are not allowed, so make sure you can realistically get to the reservation (allowing for traffic, parking, security, lines to enter the park, time to walk to Star Wars: Galaxy's Edge at the back of Disneyland, etc.) before you select a time to build.

 If you are unable to get a reservation for Savi's Workshop, and this is your only chance to visit Star Wars: Galaxy's Edge, you can still buy a lightsaber.
 Dok-Ondar's Den of Antiquities sells legacy lightsabers from heroes and villains.
 The legacy lightsabers come with a sturdy protective case.
 The shop also sells a lightsaber clip.
 The clip fits all custom and legacy lightsabers.
 We've met some people in the park who managed to get a walk-up spot, but do not count on it.